 - Dental and Vision Plans.
-We offer the flexibility of two dental plan options that provide coverage for eye exams, eyeglasses, and contact lenses.
+We offer the flexibility of two vision plan options that provide coverage for eye exams, eyeglasses, and contact lenses.

 - Paid Time Off (PTO)

 - Opportunity to Contribute Pre-tax Dollars to a 401 (k) Plan.
-Team members are eligible to participate on their date of hire
+Team members are eligible to participate 45 days after their date of hire

 - Life Insurance, Short- and Long-Term Disability Coverage, Accidental Death and Dismemberment Coverage